A Stanford legacy

 The charter of the Founding Grant Society states that for members, “the Stanfords’ university also becomes their university ... each individual act of support reaffirms the Stanfords’ promise to children about the future ... that it will be better, that they are needed to make it better, and that a legacy of education will serve them more than any other.”

-As a member of the Founding Grant Society, you will be invited to periodic special events for Founding Grant Society members, including student performances and lectures delivered by the university's top scholars.
+As a member of the Founding Grant Society, you will be invited to periodic special member-only events, including student performances and lectures delivered by the university’s top scholars.
 The university publicly recognizes Founding Grant Society members who have expressly given permission to list their names.
 The university honors all requests for anonymity.

 If you think you qualify for membership, please call, email, or write to us to inform us of your planned gift.
 We would like to thank you for your generosity, make sure the purpose of your gift is understood by the university, and include you as a member of the Founding Grant Society.